×

 Treatment Options for Patellar Tendon Tears

-Depending on the extent of injury to the patellar tendon, varying treatment approaches are adopted.
-Minor or partial tears may be addressed with nonsurgical methods, typically stabilizing the knee joint, engaging in physical therapy, and performing targeted strengthening exercises.
+Depending on the extent of injury, treatment approaches vary.
+Minor tears may be addressed with nonsurgical methods…

 Nonsurgical Treatments